JohnnyPol/Pi_Cluster-ECE_NTUA_2024-2025/Documentation_HPC.md

 2. Download bootloader via TFTP
 3. Load kernel and OS image
 4. Boot over the network
+For code details please see the file called operation_systems.

 (Note : DHCP server is a network server that automatically assigns IP addresses and other network configuration parameters to devices on a network and TFTP is a simplified file transfer service that allows devices to exchange files across a network)